‘Feels like a miracle’: BTS thrills in second Vegas show

 The song was “Burn It Up (Fire),” a hip-hop-leaning call-to-arms about setting one’s insecurities and self-doubts ablaze, delivered two numbers into the group’s 22-song, two-and-a-half-hour show at Allegiant Stadium.

-“Live however you want, it’s your life anyway / Stop trying, it’s okay to lose,” they explained in Korean.
+“Live however you want, it’s your life anyway / Stop trying, it’s OK to lose,” they explained in Korean.

 BTS’ songs often double as both a reassuring hand on the shoulder and an argument for defining yourself on your own terms.
 This is what BTS has seemed determined to do en route to K-pop superstardom, incorporating some English into their lyrics, but largely singing and rapping in Korean, becoming the first act to ever top the charts on these shores while doing so.